azsk/AzTS-docs/01-Setup and getting started/README.md

 **3.b.** Open the URL is browser.

 > _**Note:** We recommend creating a custom domain name for your UI.
-For steps to create custom domain, refer this [link](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain)._
+For steps to create a custom domain, refer to this [link](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain)._

 &nbsp;&nbsp;<img src="../Images/13_TSS_UIOverview.png" width="80%">